Ken Vowles

 Kenneth Edward Vowles (born 29 September 1971) is an Australian politician and former cricketer from the Northern Territory.
 He was a member of the Northern Territory Legislative Assembly from 2012 until 2020, representing the electorate of Johnston.
 He was Minister for Primary Industry and Resources and Minister for Aboriginal Affairs in the Gunner government from 2016 to 2018.
-He was sacked as a minister and expelled from the Labor caucus in December 2018 and subsequently remained in parliament as a Labor backbencher outside caucus, but announced his resignation from parliament in November 2019 with effect from January 2020.
+He was sacked as a minister and expelled from the Labor caucus in December 2018 when an email he had written to his Cabinet colleagues stating his concern about the state of the Territory's budget deficit was leaked to the media.
+He subsequently remained in parliament as a Labor backbencher outside caucus, but announced his resignation from parliament in November 2019 with effect from January 2020.